 Any current MICA student, faculty, staff and Community Art Collaborative member may apply for a OCE's Community Engagement Grant (CEG).
 Only current MICA students may apply for the Office of Student Affairs' Community Service Funds(CSF).
 All student applicants are required to have a MICA faculty or staff advisor.

 What types of projects qualify for a grant?

-Projects should engage the MICA students in collaborating with community members to meet a particular community need or to pursue a desired outcome.
+Projects should encourage collaboration between MICA and the outside community to meet a particular community need or to pursue a desired outcome.
 Grants may be used either to launch a new project or program, or to strengthen/expand an existing project or program.
 Previous projects have ranged from after-school activities with children to community-based public art projects and social design initiatives.
 Letters of Support from partnering organizations that confirm both the need for the project and the partnering organization's interest in collaborating with the applicant are not required but highly recommended and will be strongly considered in the grant review process.

 Where does this funding come from?

 All funding used for MICA's Student Grant program is donor funded.
 However, it is distributed through two different offices: the Office of Community Engagement and the Office of Student Affairs.
 The Office of Community Engagement offers the Community Engagement Grant (CEG).
 The Office of Student Affairs offers the Community Service Fund Grant (CSF).
 For your convenience, only ONE application is required to apply for both grants and will be reviewed by each office.